Procedurally Generating plant stems

 Edge sliding

 Much better, we've successfully descronkled our fern!
 There's one final touch we can improve though.
 The trunk becomes abruptly narrower when splitting.
 Currently, the first stem segment after a split is placed directly above the parent stem, so the cylinder downscales and overlaps with itself straight up.
-This produces the impression that the trunk first gets smaller, then splits in two.
-Ideally, this downscaling would also be accompanied with a movement in the new forward axis of each child stem segment, to imply that the trunk gets thinner at the same time as it splits off from the main trunk
+This produces the impression that the trunk first gets smaller, and then splits in two.
+Ideally, this downscaling would also be accompanied by a movement in the new forward axis of each child stem segment, to imply that the trunk gets thinner at the same time as it splits off from the main trunk.

 We can fix this by offsetting all of the vertex circles by 1/2 of their length, effectively sliding the edge loops up along the mesh.
 Here's a comparison, it's a subtle difference but I think it helps.
 This also bears some benefit to the more tightly curved parts of the stem!